-Alma Pond is a 86-acre artificial impoundment located on the headwaters of Honeoye Creek in southcentral Allegany County.
+Alma Pond is an artificial impoundment located on the headwaters of Honeoye Creek in south-central Allegany County.
 A permanent earthen dike was built near the site of a beaver dam and existing pond, probably in the 1940s.
 Sometime later a concrete spillway was added to control the water level.

-DEC owns approximately 3000 feet of shoreline on the north side of the pond.
-This entire section can be used for shore fishing, and there is a hand launch boat access site for small boats or canoes.
-The Alma Pond Rod and Gun Club owns the dike and the spillway.
+DEC owns approximately 3000 feet of shoreline on the north side of the pond, and this entire section can be used for shore fishing.
+There is a hand launch site for small boats or canoes located off County Route 38 (3 miles east of Village of Alma, southwest of Village of Wellsville), with capacity for 10 cars.
 There is an unimproved launch on the dike for small, trailered boats.
 However, the public should not launch here without permission from the Rod and Gun Club.

-Carp and brown bullhead are abundant in Alma Pond.
+Carp and Bullhead: Carp and brown bullhead are abundant in Alma Pond.
 Both are easy to catch as they rely on smell and taste to find their food.
-Live bait such as worms work for both, while carp also can be taken with corn or doughballs.
+Live bait such as worms work for both, while carp also can be taken with corn or dough balls.